onyangojerry/skills-github-pages/index.md

 ---
 title: Security

 description: What is we used a firewall, a honeyppot, a virtual machine and a proxy?
 Would we be safer?
+At what cost though?
 ---